-The Compliance Officer, in conjunction with the Human Resources and Training Departments and the appropriate supervisors and managers, will design effective educational and training programs on the Compliance Program for all Affected Individuals, as appropriate, including the Compliance Officer, and Agency employees, the Chief Executive Officer and other senior administrators, managers and Board members.
-These educational and training programs will include issues, expectations, and the Compliance Program operations, among others.
+The Compliance Officer, in conjunction with the Human Resources and Training Departments and the appropriate supervisors and managers, will design and implement effective educational and training programs on the Compliance Program for all Affected Individuals, including the Compliance Officer, and Agency employees, the Chief Executive Officer and other senior administrators, managers and Board members, among others.
+These educational and training programs will include, at a minimum, discussion of the specific training and education topics outlined in the Agency's Compliance Training Policy, including compliance issues, expectations, and the Compliance Program operations, among others.
 Such training is mandatory.
 Participation in the following educational and training programs is a condition of employment, contracting with the Agency, volunteering, or serving on the Board.
 Such education and training shall: